 - Weekdays or early mornings are best for fewer crowds and better photo ops

-🌱 Virginia Bluebells Quick Facts
+🌱 Virginia Bluebells Facts

-- Scientific Name: Mertensia virginica
+Scientific Name: Mertensia virginica

-- Bloom Season: Early spring, before trees leaf out
+Bloom Season: Early spring, before trees leaf out

-- Habitat: Moist woodlands, floodplains, river edges
+Habitat: Moist woodlands, floodplains, river edges

-- Range: NY → MN west, AR → NC south
+Range: NY → MN west, AR → NC south

-- NYC Presence: Central Park and other riverside spots
+NYC Presence: Central Park and other riverside spots

 Eco Reminder: Respect nature—stay on trails, avoid picking flowers, and leave no trace.